alonzolopez/alonzolopez.github.io/_portfolio/ironsight.md

   - Robotic Manipulator
   - Project Management
 ---
-I am the Principal Investigator and main technical contributor to Ironsight, an Aerospace lab testbed for maturing CubeSat technologies that enable emerging multi-vehicle mission areas.
+I was the Principal Investigator and main technical contributor to Ironsight, an Aerospace lab testbed for maturing CubeSat technologies used in multi-vehicle mission areas.

 <figure>
   <img src="/assets/images/portfolio/ironsight/ironsight_lab_iso_light.JPG">